Moving to Malaysia: A Guide for Expats to Live Here

 Have a look at these to see what other sources think:

-My wife and I keep expenses to a minimum although we live in Selangor—one of the most developed states in the country—as I am the main breadwinner while she does freelance projects at home.
+My wife and I keep expenses to a minimum although we live in Selangor — one of the most developed states in the country — as I am the main breadwinner while she does freelance work at home.
 Our entertainment consists of video games and watching television at home besides socializing with my in-laws during weekends.

 There are also karaoke studios, archery and bowling places, the National Zoo, indoor fun exercise places and countless restaurants and bars where people like to hang out.

-Those who are more active can go and do paintballing, join escape rooms or do sports like futsal, badminton, squash, etc. Gambling and casinos are not allowed anywhere in the country, with the exception of the esteemed Genting Highlands, where the Genting Casino rests at the top of the mountain in the state of Pahang.
+Those who are more active can go and do paintballing, enter escape rooms, or play sports like futsal, badminton, squash, etc. Gambling and casinos are not allowed anywhere in the country, with the exception of the esteemed Genting Highlands, where the Genting Casino rests at the top of the mountain in the state of Pahang.

-For those who can’t access modern entertainment, there are beautiful beaches, islands and forest reserves you can visit throughout the country.
+For those who prefer nature-related activities, there are beautiful beaches, islands and forest reserves you can visit throughout the country.
 There are paddy fields in Kedah, caves in Perak, Sabah and Sarawak, and many more for those who love idyllic nature.

 Visas